WordPress/openverse/rfcs/search_relevancy_sandbox/20230331-project_proposal_search_relevancy_sandbox.md

 <!-- What infrastructural considerations need to be made for this project?
 If there are none, say so explicitly rather than deleting the section. -->

-This project may require infrastructure work necessary to assist with the rapid iteration of the data refresh server.
+This project may require infrastructure work necessary to assist with the rapid iteration of the ingestion server.
 Further details will be determined in the implementation plan.

 The project will also likely involve the creation or modification of Airflow DAGs related to the data refresh and infrastructure modification.
-This will require interfacing Airflow with the staging data refresh server, API database, and Elasticsearch cluster.
+This will require interfacing Airflow with the staging ingestion server, API database, and Elasticsearch cluster.

 ## Accessibility